-The village must complete and adopt a tax budget that is prepared by the mayor by July 1 of each year for the ensuing year.
+The village must complete and adopt a tax budget by July 15 of each year for the ensuing year (Ohio Revised Code Section 5705.28).
 The express purpose of the tax budget is to reflect the need for existing or increased tax rates, and to obtain an apportionment from the undivided local government fund.
 If a budget is not prepared, the village has no mechanism to demonstrate the need for an apportionment from the undivided local government fund for the ensuing year.
 In addition, the tax budget serves as a planning tool for village council and officials.